kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 ### New Agreement Fields

--   `language`: Specifies the locale for number and currency formatting (e.g., 'de' for German, 'en' for English)
+-   `locale`: Specifies the locale for number and currency formatting (e.g., 'de' for German, 'en' for English)
 -   `currency`: Used both for pricing calculations and locale-specific currency formatting

 ### PDF Rendering Integration

 The `PdfRenderer` service now:
 -   Accepts an optional `Agreement` object in its `render` method
--   Uses the agreement's `language` and `currency` fields for locale-aware formatting
+-   Uses the agreement's `locale` and `currency` fields for locale-aware formatting
 -   Integrates with the `FormattingService` to apply regional formatting rules
 -   Maintains backward compatibility when no agreement is provided